 For those under age 50, The National Academy of Sciences' Institute of Medicine recommends 38 grams of fiber daily for men and 25 grams for women.
 For people ages 51 and older, the daily recommendation is 30 grams of fiber for men and 21 grams for women.
 When adding fiber to your diet, do so gradually over several weeks.
 Adding too much fiber too soon can promote intestinal gas, abdominal bloating and cramping.

-Cut down on added sugars.
+Cut down on added sugars

 Added sugars can contribute to health problems such as obesity, type 2 diabetes and heart disease.
 According to the Dietary Guidelines for Americans, you should limit added sugars as much as possible, aiming for less than 50 milligrams a day.
 Getting more can make it difficult to consume all of the nutrients your body needs without getting too many calories.
-Note that some foods and drinks—like fruits, plain milk and plain yogurt—have natural sugars and don’t count as added sugar.
+Note that some foods and drinks — like fruits, plain milk and plain yogurt — have natural sugars and don’t count as added sugar.

-Add color to your plate.
+Add color to your plate

 The more colors of fruit and vegetables you put on your plate, the more nutrients you’re eating.
 Colorful fruits and vegetables contain phytonutrients, or phytochemicals.
 They’re produced by plants to keep them healthy and give plants their rich colors and distinctive tastes and aromas.

-When you eat plant foods, their phytonutrients protect you from chronic diseases—they have potent anti-cancer and anti-heart disease effects.
+When you eat plant foods, their phytonutrients protect you from chronic diseases — they have potent anti-cancer and anti-heart disease effects.
 Epidemiological research suggests that food patterns that include fruits and vegetables are associated with a reduced risk of many chronic diseases, including cardiovascular disease, and may protect against certain types of cancers.

 For cancer risk reduction, the American Cancer Society advises following the U.S. Dietary Guidelines: to consume at least 2½ to 3 cups of vegetables and 1½ to 2 cups of fruit each day, depending on your calorie requirements.

-At Mom’s Meals, our mission is to improve lives through better nutrition at home.
+Our mission is to improve lives through better nutrition at home.
 Whether you’re managing a chronic condition or your goal is disease prevention, we offer nine condition-specific menus, including a general wellness menu.
 All of our meals meet current Dietary Guidelines for Americans, as published by the United States Department of Health and Human Services (HHS) and the United States Department of Agriculture (USDA).